Description

 property of the SliderJoint

 class specifies the maximum length that the slider joint is allowed to extend.
-This property is crucial for defining the limits of movement along the axis of the joint, ensuring that the connected objects do not separate beyond a specified distance.
+This property is crucial for defining the constraints of the joint, ensuring that it does not extend beyond a certain point, which can be important for maintaining the physical integrity of the simulation.

 Usage